rashlight/wps-office-secure/README.md

 ## Troubleshooting

+Installation/Uninstallation incomplete, X errors occurred.
+ - Look at the error messages above for insights.
+ - If you don't know how to fix those issues, try running ```./run.sh uninstall``` to revert to normal.

-Some formula symbols might not be displayed correctly due to missing fonts [...]
+Some formula symbols might not be displayed correctly due to missing fonts.
  - System and user fonts are still loaded.
 However, additional special fonts needed might not be installed.
  - [dv-anomaly/ttf-wps-fonts](https://github.com/dv-anomaly/ttf-wps-fonts) is a simple way to install these.

-Installation/Uninstallation incomplete, <x> errors occurred.
- - Look at the printed messages above for more information.
+Desktop shortcuts does not launch wrapper when window manage mode is changed.
+ - Run ```./run.sh install``` again for each time.

+WPS Office crashes when opening a file.
+ - Relaunch app or open the file again.
+This should only happen once per computer startup.